 - if you prefer strong bass.
-Bigger driver, physically, has the capacity of offering stronger bass.
-Of course, this depends on manufacturers’ implementation and design.
-Generally speaking, headphones with a driver larger than 40mm is able to produce well-balanced sound with decent bass.
+The bigger driver, physically, has the capacity of offering stronger bass.
+Of course, this depends on manufacturers' implementation and design.
+Generally speaking, headphones with a driver larger than 40mm is able to produce a well-balanced sound with decent bass.
 For smaller drivers in many in-ear headphones, special design and tuning are needed to get a similar bass.

-- if you use the headphone mainly in home or office.
+- if you use the headphone mainly at home or office.
 Normally, an over-ear headphone is more comfortable than in-ear and on-ear headphones for long-duration usage.

 - if you are not comfortable with in-ear headphones.
 Some users may feel uncomfortable when using in-ear headphones for extended periods.

 - if you need to block some ambient sound.
 Most over-ear headphones can physically block some ambient sound.
 Of course, this is through passive blocking.
 If you need to block ambient noise aggressively, you should get an over-ear headphone with active noise canceling (ANC) capability.
 For example, Bose 25 or Bose 35 can cancel about 90% low-frequency noise.